kim-tor/weather_dashboard/README.md

 I also had an issue with generating my list of searches.
 Upon reloading the page my last search was the only one that came up.
 I tried creating an array to hold all the searches and then thought that they would all load however that was not the case.
 I also couldn't get my icon to work for the search button.
 I feel like I had a lot of little nuances that I struggled to figure out.

+An issue that I noticed happening randomly is that some times I would get a fail to load error, that really confused me.
+I think it might have something to do with the api call issues I had with the CORS.

 # Credits
 One of the memebers for my group project (Anna C) helped us (our group) with how to get started with grabbing the UV index.